×

 We asked foreigners in St. Petersburg what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats searching for homes in St. Petersburg often start by browsing online real estate websites and local classifieds to get an idea of the housing market.
 They may also join expat forums and social media groups to seek advice and recommendations from fellow expats who have already gone through the process.
 Another option is to work with a local real estate agent who is familiar with the area and can help navigate the rental or purchase process.
 Expats may also reach out to their employer or colleagues for assistance in finding suitable housing, as they may have connections or knowledge of available properties.
 When searching for a home, expats should consider factors such as proximity to work, public transportation, schools, and amenities.
 They may also want to research the safety and reputation of different neighborhoods in St. Petersburg.
 Once they have identified potential properties, expats should schedule viewings to inspect the homes in person.
 During these visits, they should ask questions about the property's condition, utilities, and any additional fees or charges.
 Finally, when they find a suitable home, expats will need to negotiate the terms of the rental or purchase agreement, ensuring that they understand the contract and any legal requirements.
-It may be helpful to consult with a local lawyer or real estate expert to ensure a smooth and successful transaction," said one in St. Petersburg.
+It may be helpful to consult with a local lawyer or real estate expert to ensure a smooth and successful transaction," explained one expat in St. Petersburg.

 About the Author